 Your feet are in stirrups at least part of the time, which could result in some lower back pain after the surgery from all the poking and prodding.
-(I only felt a small amount of lower back pain.)
+(I only felt a small amount of lower back pain afterwards.)

 You will have a 1/2-inch incision at the lower part of your navel, with stitches that will dissolve.
 You will have 2 to 4 tiny (1/4-inch) incisions near the pubic hair line.
-These incisions accommodate the instruments needed to perform the surgery.
+These incisions accommodate the instruments needed to perform endometriosis surgery.
 They may or may not have stitches under the bandages.
 (Mine did… and they took forever to fall out or disintegrate or whatever they do.
 For me, the healing time for those 3 prong marks took nearly 2 months to completely go away.)
-UPDATE: I have absolutely no scars from this surgery.
+UPDATE: Today, 9 years later, I have absolutely no scars from my endometriosis surgery.
 It took about a year or so for the initial (very minor) incision scars to completely disappear.

 You can remove the waterproof bandages 2 days after surgery.
 (I took one quick peek, and then decided to put them right back on.
 I didn’t want to take any chances with those butterfly stitches & crusty spots.
 Not even a “regular” bandage would’ve worked, in my opinion — especially not over the belly button itself, which was far worse than the prong wounds.
 So I just showered with them on for about 4 days longer than required.)

 You can eat normally immediately after surgery.
 (Not that you’ll actually want to, but it’s A-ok to.
-I got home from surgery at 11AM and by 7PM I felt that my stomach could handle a couple slices of pizza and a fruit smoothie.)
+I got home from surgery at 11AM and by 7PM I felt that my stomach could handle a couple slices of pizza and a fruit smoothie.
+I had no problems.)

-You can pretty much do whatever you’re used to doing the day after surgery.
+You can pretty much do whatever you’re used to doing the day after endometriosis surgery.
 I remember thinking it was odd that I was sitting cross-legged on my bed without any pain to speak of within hours of the surgery, yet 3 days later I was unable to stand upright without wincing in pain from my ribcage.
 In my case, this was due to the fact that I wasn’t able to have a bowel movement (see below).

 The Things They Forget To Mention (…to me, anyway!)